 “We do have a lot of guests that come back every summer, and they come back and ski in the winter,” Costello said.
 “It’s really great to see, and it’s always nice when someone new coming in makes a comment about how gracious and authentic the service and hospitality was.”

 There is something for everyone at Inn of Bay Harbor.
-While the resort’s location is perfect for sightseeing, golfing, and skiing, there is so much to do on-site that you may not want to leave.
+The resort’s location is perfect for sightseeing, golfing, and skiing.
+But you may find that you want to chill and enjoy the on-site activities.

 “At the end of the day, what we try to impress upon our staff is it’s not really about what your specific job duty is,” Costello said.
 “We want to help facilitate the collection of really warm, fond memories.”

-That’s how I felt as I packed up to head home.
-I wanted to linger a little longer, drink coffee on my balcony, and simply enjoy the scenery and “up north” experience.
+As I packed up to head home, I wanted to linger a little longer and drink coffee on my balcony.
+The atmosphere called me to simply enjoy the scenery and “up north” experience.
 For me, entering Inn at Bay Harbor felt like retreating to another world.

 To soften the blow of reality, I did stop in Charlevoix to go on the Earl Young Mushroom House Tour.
-Edith Pair started the GEM car tour, which is now Tripadvisor’s top attraction in Charlevoix, and takes visitors to all 28 of Young’s homes.
+Edith Pair started the GEM car tour, which is now Tripadvisor’s top attraction in Charlevoix.
+The tour takes visitors to all 28 of Young’s homes.
 Read my story in BLUE here.

 As it started to rain again, I headed to Old Mission Peninsula for an interview and Dining Destination piece on Mission Table.
 The drive included more amazing scenery, but I was definitely back to traffic, technology, and reality!